-Preventing meningococcal infection caused by a certain type of bacteria (Neisseria meningitidis) in patients 2 through 55 years old.
+Preventing meningococcal infection caused by certain types of bacteria (Neisseria meningitidis) in patients 2 months through 55 years old.

 Menveo is a vaccine.
 It works by causing your immune system to produce antibodies against certain meningococcal bacteria, which helps your body to fight the infection.

 Do NOT use Menveo if:

 - you are allergic to any ingredient in Menveo

 - you have had a severe allergic reaction (eg, rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue) to a prior diphtheria toxoid or meningococcal-containing vaccination

 Contact your doctor or health care provider right away if any of these apply to you.

 Before using Menveo:

 Some medical conditions may interact with Menveo.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding